I went behind the front lines with the far-right agitators who invaded Berkeley

 "I've been seeing people get beat up all day.
 I haven't seen you guys around much."

-By mid afternoon, people slowly trickle away and the remaining members of the far-right contingent march back down the street, cheering.
+By mid-afternoon, people slowly trickle away and the remaining members of the far-right contingent march back down the street, cheering.
 A man plays a snare drum as if he's some marching soldier from the Civil War.
-The day's events suggest that violent street battles between the far right and left could continue, perhaps here—with right-wing demagogue Ann Coulter scheduled to speak on campus on April 27—or perhaps in other cities.
-As the rally fizzles out, several people point their cameras at Chapman, aka Based Stickman.
+The day's events suggest that violent street battles between the far right and left could continue, perhaps here—with right-wing demagogue Ann Coulter scheduled to speak on the University of California-Berkeley campus on April 27—or perhaps in other cities.
+As the rally fizzles out, several people point their cameras at Chapman, a.k.a.
+Based Stickman.
 "Boston, Seattle, we are coming for you," he says.
 "You will no longer take our constitutionally protected rights from us."

 A bearded man standing next to him in goggles, a bike helmet, and a Captain America T-shirt let's out his best menacing shout: "Ahhhhhhh!"